Noah van Lienden

 Founders Associate · Amsterdam

-Building an agentic accounting platform for enterprise.
-Covering growth, product, marketing, hiring, GTM, frontend, design, video editing, and whatever else needs doing.
+Stacks has raised $35M to date to build the agentic accounting platform for enterprise.
+Covering product, design, growth, frontend, branding, marketing, hiring, GTM, video editing, and whatever else needs doing.

 • Antler logo